-Standing Up for Our Fishers: A Message from Sonia
+Standing Up For Our Fishers: A Message from Sonia

 The reason I co-founded Skipper Otto with my husband Shaun, was to stand up for and support independent fishing families, and this mission has never been more important.